 Plagiarism, in a nutshell, is passing off the intellectual property of others as your own work, without proper accreditation to the original source.
 It is possible to plagiarize art, music and design, but this article is primarily concerned with plagiarism as it applies to writing.
 That means copying or loosely paraphrasing the writings of other people, and it is also possible to plagiarize your own work, if you use exact wording from an existing article in a new piece when the editor has specifically asked for original content.
 Search engines frown on plagiarized content, and you could be subject to legal action and the closure of your website, even if the plagiarism is unintentional.
-However, whether you’re a student, teacher, or freelance writer, there are simple ways to avoid plagiarism in your writing, and ensure that you always provide engaging, original content for your readers.
+However, whether you’re a student, teacher, or freelance writer, there are simple ways to avoid plagiarism in your writing, and ensure that you always provide engaging, original composition for your readers.

 “According to research and surveys over the past 12 years by retired Rutgers University professor Donald McCabe and the International Center for Academic Integrity, 68 percent of undergraduates and 43 percent of graduate students admit to cheating on tests or plagiarizing written assignments.”

 – 86 percent of college students say they’ve cheated: http://www.cleveland.com/metro/index.ssf/2017/02/cheating_in_college_has_become.html

 Keep paraphrasing to a minimum

 Writing about common knowledge and information in the public domain is not considered to be plagiarism, but if a lot of people have already written about a topic, it is still possible to be guilty of plagiarism.
 There are only so many ways of wording a phrase or sentence, so if you are paraphrasing material for your articles, keep it to a minimum.
 Otherwise, your article may be classed as duplicate content by Google, and your website will not attract so much organic traffic.